Center for Internet Security (CIS) Releases New Election Technology Cybersecurity Supply Chain Guide

 CIS would like to thank the Democracy Fund for its generous support of this guide’s development.

 You can find Managing Cybersecurity Supply Chain Risks in Election Technology: A Guide for Election Technology Providers and more Election Security Best Practices Resources on the CIS website: https://www.cisecurity.org/elections-resources/.

 The Center for Internet Security, Inc. (CIS®) makes the connected world a safer place for people, businesses, and governments.
 We are a community-driven nonprofit, responsible for the CIS Controls® and CIS Benchmarks™, globally recognized best practices for securing IT systems and data.
 We lead a global community of IT professionals to continuously refine these standards to proactively safeguard against emerging threats.
 Our CIS Hardened Images® provide secure, on-demand, scalable computing environments in the cloud.
-CIS is home to the Multi-State Information Sharing and Analysis Center® (MS-ISAC®), the trusted resource for cyber threat prevention, protection, response, and recovery for U.S. State, Local, Tribal, and Territorial (SLTT) government entities, and the Elections Infrastructure Information Sharing and Analysis Center® (EI-ISAC®), which supports the cybersecurity needs of U.S. elections offices.
+CIS is home to the Multi-State Information Sharing and Analysis Center® (MS-ISAC®), the trusted resource for cyber threat prevention, protection, response, and recovery for U.S. State, Local, Tribal, and Territorial (SLTT) government entities, and the Election Infrastructure Information Sharing and Analysis Center® (EI-ISAC®), which supports the cybersecurity needs of U.S. election offices.
 To learn more, visit CISecurity.org or follow us on Twitter: @CISecurity.